 DC Habitat for Humanity (DCHFH) is based in Washington, D.C., and the organization is just one of many local chapters HFH International has throughout the world.
 DCHFH sells homes to families who are ineligible for conventional financing.
-The organization provides eligible residents, 20- to 30-year mortgages at no interest, and no profit is made by the organization.
-Banks donate “seed money” to DCHFH, so that homes can be built at low cost.
-Prospective homeowners must contribute 300 hours of volunteer work before becoming eligible for home ownership.
-A portion of these volunteer hours (also know as “sweat equity”) must be from construction of their own home or other DCHFH homes and completed in a year.
-As of October 2004, DC Habitat has built 75 homes and renovated 75 low-income cooperative units in Washington, D.C.
-To achieve these goals, the organization relies on approximately 10,000-plus people who volunteer on the construction site throughout the year.
+Prospective homeowners must contribute 300 hours of volunteer work before becoming eligible for homeownership.
+A portion of these volunteer hours (also known as “sweat equity”) must be from the construction of their own home or other DCHFH homes and completed within a certain timeframe.

 So, where does my journey begin with DCHFH?
 In September of 2004, a coworker introduced me to the organization.
 Initially, I became involved with the recycling committee.
 On that committee, we collected plastic bottles, scrap metal, and vinyl siding from the site and took the material to a recycling center, so that the construction area and neighborhood stay clean.
 Within a month of joining DCHFH, I decided to enter the family partnership program with a prospective homeowner named Vicky.
 As a family partner, my primary responsibility was to support Vicky and her young son, through the home-buying process, and help her complete those required 300 “sweat equity” hours.